rust-embedded/discovery/src/06-hello-world/panic.md

 Remember that our microcontroller only supports 6 breakpoints?
 Well, `asm::bkpt()` *doesn't* count towards that limit of 6.
 Only breakpoints set in GDB using the `break` command count towards the limit.
-So, feel free to use the `aux::bkpt()` function in your programs from now on.
+So, feel free to use the `auxN::bkpt()` function in your programs from now on.

 Later on, we'll look into other simpler communication protocols.